hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 purchase order.

 - Organizations have flexibility in assigning permissions and roles.
-Through the use of Grid Identity, trade partners may configure and assign permissions within the Purchase Order workflows to reflect the distribution of roles within their business partnership.
+Through the use of Grid Pike, trade partners may configure and assign permissions within the Purchase Order workflows to reflect the distribution of roles within their business partnership.
 An organization can delegate a role to another organization, split permissions across multiple internal roles, etc.